 Jewish Beliefs about Human Nature

-A fundamental Jewish belief about human beings is that they are created in the image of God.
+A fundamental to Jewish beliefs about human beings is that they are created in the image of God.
 This does not mean that people look like God, for God is incorporeal.
 The general rabbinical interpretation of this concept is that humans have the ability to reason.

 After some days the king came into that vineyard and said to them: "Where are the fine early figs?"
 The blind man replied: "My lord, the king, can I then see?"
 The lame man replied: "My lord the king, can I then walk?"
 What did the king, who was a man of insight, do with them?
 He placed the lame man astride the blind man, and they began to move about.
 Said the king to them: "Thus have you done, and eaten the early figs."